statement of purpose

 - 2017-2018 Academic Calendar

 - 2017-2018 Class Schedule - Class enrollment is at the discretion of the instructor.
-In general, clinical courses are not available to Students at Large.
+In general, clinical courses are not available to students in the Open Classes program.
 Once admitted, you will receive registration information and instructions.

 - 2017-2018 Course Catalog